have us call you right now.

 Carbon credits: quality is non-negotiable

 Carbon credits are certificates issued by verified climate projects (e.g., reforestation, clean energy, or CO₂ removal technology).
-Reputable standards like the Gold Standard and Verra (VCS) certify that the reductions are real, permanent, and traceable.
+Reputable standards like Gold Standard and Verra (VCS) certify that the reductions are real, permanent, and traceable.

 Once credits are purchased and 'retired,' they cannot be claimed by anyone else, securing the climate benefit.